 SUSPENDED LOOPING COASTER (SLC)

-There are over 30 SLCs in the world, the first one was El Condor at Walibi Holland.
+There are over 30 SLCs in the world and the first one, El Condor at Walibi Holland, opened in 1994.
 As the name suggests, trains are suspended below the track and it features several inversions.
-Although Vekoma do make customised SLCs, the vast majority of them are off-the-self models that come in one of five sizes.
+Although Vekoma makes customized SLCs, the vast majority of them are off-the-self models that come in one of five sizes.
 The earlier SLCs are renowned amongst enthusiasts as having an uncomfortable ride experience.

 Examples: